jl4mb0s0n/Lamboson_Manlolo_Philippines-Monthly-Typhoon-Trend-2014-2024-/README.md

 Based on the plot, there appear to be no missing or incomplete values — indicating that the dataset is clean and ready for analysis.

 ### Visualization 7: Typhoon Counts per Season (Wet vs Dry)
+This bar plot compares the total number of typhoons that occurred during the wet and dry seasons.
+It allows us to see which season experiences more typhoon activity in the Philippines.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/4790561b-1a83-46da-b348-acc657caf829" width="800">

+The wet season shows a significantly higher number of typhoons compared to the dry season, which aligns with the country’s typical climate pattern from June to November.

 ## 5. Key Insights